rm5248/TrainUtils/README.md

 CabBusToLoconetComputer - A Linux/Unix program which uses both CabBusCommunications and LocoNetCommunications to do the conversions.
-Protocol - folder which contains protocol information for both LocoNet and the CabBus
+Protocol - folder which contains protocol information for both LocoNet and the CabBus LCC - Contains LCC related code
+LoconetTCPUtil - Utilities related to using Loconet over TCP GUI - Train GUI that lets you do things

 ## Notes:
 * If you are using CabBusToLoconetComputer, make sure to set your latency timer to 1